digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 Not a direct part of the transaction flow, but essential components for topology management are the following components:

-* **Authorized/Request/Synchronizer Topology Store** - There are several stores for topology transactions.
+* **Authorized/Request/Sync Domain Topology Store** - There are several stores for topology transactions.
   The authorized store is the set of topology transactions that have been added to the local topology manager.
-The synchronizer topology store is the store of topology transactions that have been timestamped by the sequencer.
-The authorized store of a synchronizer and the synchronizer topology store contain the same content, except that the authorized store can hold data that has not yet been timestamped by the sequencer.
-The content of the synchronizer topology stores on the participant (one per connected synchronizer) is identical among all participants on a synchronizer.
+The sync domain topology store is the store of topology transactions that have been timestamped by the sequencer.
+The authorized store of a sync domain and the sync domain topology store contain the same content, except that the authorized store can hold data that has not yet been timestamped by the sequencer.
+The content of the sync domain topology stores on the participant (one per connected sync domain) is identical among all participants on a sync domain.
 These stores are used by the synchronization protocol.

 * **Topology Manager Read Service** - The topology manager read service just serves inspection purposes